 Founded in 1830 by Lars Johan Hierta, Aftonbladet is a Swedish Tabloid based in Stockholm, Sweden.
 Aftonbladet describes itself as a “liberal champion of freedom of the press.”
-Lena K Samuelsson is editor-in-chief and the publisher of Aftonbladet since March 2018.
+Lena K Samuelsson is the editor-in-chief and the publisher of Aftonbladet since March 2018.

 Funded by / Ownership